jfcloutier/karma_system/design_notes/cognition_actors.md

 * observe       - merge predictions and prediction errors into new observations
 * experience    - integrate current and past observations into terminated, updated and new experiences
 * feel          - assign a normative value (from worst to best feeling) to each experience
-* plan          - formulate and prioritize goals (formulated and received), select a goal, construct a plan and emit it
+* act          - formulate, accept and prioritize goals, make plans to achieve goals and execute them
-* act           - confirm plan feasibility, execute it, remember the goal and plan for later assessment
-* assess        - evaluate causal theory and request new one if unsatisfactory, grant past plans affordance status if their goals were achieved
+* assess        - evaluate causal theory and request new one if unsatisfactory, grant past plans affordance status if their goals were achieved, abandon stale goals
 * bind          - update and diffuse wellbeing (create cognitive glue)

 The pattern is *Message to self -> Task -> Follow-up message to self*